FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/readme.md

 ### gNMI testtool

-The gNMI testtool is a GO language server-side simulator capable of configuring via gNMI over OpenConfig YANG schemas (currently supported only openconfig-interfaces, openconfig-system, openconfig-openflow), controlling operations over gNOI, telemetry streaming.
+The gNMI testtool is a GO language server-side simulator capable of configuring via gNMI over OpenConfig YANG schemas (it currently supports only openconfig-interfaces, openconfig-system, openconfig-openflow), controlling operations over gNOI, telemetry streaming.
 It is used for scale-testing purpose to simulate interaction of thousands of devices with UniConfig.